 Ohio State handed the ball to Elliott just 11 times in the first half, but that number swelled to 36 by the end of the game.
-He championship game (dating back to the first BCS season in 1998), as his 246-yard total obliterated the 200 yards Texas quarterback Vince Young gained in the 2006 Rose Bowl.
+He finished with the most rushing yards in a championship game (dating back to the first BCS season in 1998), as his 246-yard total obliterated the 200 yards Texas quarterback Vince Young gained in the 2006 Rose Bowl.
 He broke his own record for most yards in a BCS/CFP game, besting the 230 yards he rolled up against Alabama just 12 days earlier, and also set OSU's new postseason record.